nLab

 History

-What the nLab is
+What the nnLab is

-The most apt analogy for the nLab is of a group lab book.
+The most apt analogy for the nnLab is of a group lab book.
 A lab book for a research scientist is a place where they write down anything that they consider relevant for their work; a group lab book is one that several researchers with common interests use.
 The material recorded in a lab book can include:

 • Notes from seminars